Graylog2/graylog-s3-lambda/README.md

-# graylog-cloudflare-logpush
+# Graylog S3 Lambda
-An AWS Lamba function that reads CloudFlare logs from S3 and sends them to Graylog.
+An AWS Lambda function payload that reads log files S3 and publishes sends them to Graylog.

+This repository will be used for the S3 -> Graylog proof of concept and eventually the final function that we plan to publish.

+This repository is private for now.
+Please add approprate licensing before making public.